ga4gh/vrs/docs/source/terms_and_model.rst

   the symbolic values "cen", "tel", or "ter").
 If `start` and `end` are on different arms, they SHOULD correspond to the p-arm and q-arm locations respectively.
-If `start` and `end` are on the same arm, `start` SHOULD be the more centromeric position (i.e., with lower band and sub-band numbers).
+If `start` and `end` are on the same arm, `start` MUST be the more centromeric position (i.e., with lower band and sub-band numbers).

 **Example**